 YAML uses a simple key: value

-format to represent data.
+format to define data.

 name: John Doe